Fadwa7/LoganScripts/README.md

 ```
 ### Mapping

-**mapping.sh** script aims to download all contigs from a pre-defined list of accessions, then map these contigs on the fly to a gene of interest.
+**mapping.sh** is a script which aims to download all contigs from a pre-defined list of accessions, then map these contigs on the fly to a gene of interest using minimap2.

 To execute this script, you'll need to :
 - **id_chicken_avail.txt**: id accessions that contain chickens genomes
 - **mc1r.fa** : gene from the chicken reference genome